wpmetabox/docsv2/docs/rwmb-get-object-fields.md

 title: rwmb_get_object_fields
 ---

-## Overview

-`rwmb_get_object_fields` is a helper function which gets list of custom fields for a specific object.
+`rwmb_get_object_fields` is a helper function that gets list of custom fields for a specific object.
 The object can be a post or a term or a settings page.

 ## Usage